CX stakeholders can be split into two groups:

 For some staff, role-based dashboards are a great way to show real-time customer experience metrics – this approach means they only see the metrics relevant to their role.
 This helps them focus on how they can impact the customer experience and gives them more ownership.
 It’s not very valuable, for example, to show the digital team how your call center agents are doing and vice versa.

-You will probably need to get high-level sign-off for your CX program from someone in the C-suite, not only to fund it but to get the rest of the organization behind it.
+You will probably need to get high-level sign-off for your CX program from someone in the C-suite, not only to fund it but to get the rest of the organisation behind it.
 Learning how to drive CX support from executives is crucial to your program.

 It’s key to build relationships here – at the design phase make sure you meet with them regularly and involve them early.
-Spell out a very clear goal and strategy for your program and be very clear what their support looks like, whether it’s financial or affecting change in the organization.
+Spell out a very clear goal and strategy for your program and be very clear what their support looks like, whether it’s financial or affecting change in the organisation.

 Once you’re up and running, report back regularly to executives and be sure to tie your CX initiatives to ROI – The more you can show that the program is affecting the metrics they care about most (sales, leads, revenue, average spend per customer etc.), the more they’ll get behind it.